SWTOR-Slicers/WikiPedia/README.md

 - Filenames starting with “swtor\_main\_art\_dynamic\_”: those contain body parts, armor parts, and some single piece characters and creatures.
 These are the ones we will be most interested in if we want to do character-related stuff.

-- Filenames starting with “swtor\_main\_art\_area\_”: they contain terrain and buildings’ parts: whole mountains, bridges, buildings and empty rooms; or “construction sets” involving walls, furniture, road parts, etc. Don't confuse them with the ones starting with "swtor\_main\_area\_" without the "\_art\_", as those are maps.
+- Filenames starting with “swtor\_main\_area\_” and “swtor\_main\_art\_area\_”: they contain terrain and buildings’ parts: whole mountains, bridges, buildings and empty rooms; or “construction sets” involving walls, furniture, road parts, etc. It holds spaceship interiors and exteriors, too.
+Don't confuse them with the ones starting with "swtor\_en-us\_area\_" without the "\_art\_", as those don't contain any such asset.

 - Other filenames containing the "\_art\_" word: we can find in them weapons, ships, vehicles, "farming" items (crystals, crates, etc.).